 Not one to be defeated by a pesky virus, I got to reformatting the program for the online environment via Collaborate.

-I took the opportunity to tighten up some of the program components and try to create a tackling procrastination program that was elegantly built on the foundations of Acceptance and Commitment Therapy (ACT), which was the original vision of Ben when he created the program.
+I took the opportunity to tighten up some of the program components, create accompanying support materials (e.g. audio files and workbook) and essentially try to create a novel Acceptance and Commitment Therapy (ACT) based procrastination program, which was the original vision of Ben when he created the program.

-I ran three Studyology groups during May to August which went pretty well.
-The program works well in the online environment.
+I ran three Studyology groups during May to August 2020 which went pretty well.
+In the process, we learned that the program works pretty well in the online environment.

 Feel free to send any questions you have about the program to me (firstname.lastname@example.org).